-Josh Rabinowitz is a stand-up comedian currently writing for the upcoming season of “The Carmichael Show” and is a writer for season four of “Broad City.”
+Josh Rabinowitz is a stand-up comedian and writer for the upcoming season of “Broad City” and “The Carmichael Show.”
 He played “Josh” in Mike Birbiglia’s film “Don’t Think Twice,” and has performed stand-up on Comedy Central’s “Adam Devine’s House Party” and Just For Laughs Montreal’s “All Access” on the Comedy Network.
 He has been named one of Comedy Central’s “Comics to Watch” and a “New Face” at Montreal JFL.
 He was a writer on Lucas Brothers’ “Super Late Morning Show” for Comedy Central Studios and played “Kent” on MTV’s “I Just Want My Pants Back.”
 He’s served as a one of the head writers, executive producers, cast members, and creators of “Friends of the People” on TruTV.
 His short film, “Hasta La Vista,” which he wrote and acted in, has been an official selection at IFF Boston, Just For Laughs Montreal, the Austin Film Festival, the Hollywood Film Festival, the Lower East Side Film Festival, the South Dakota Film Festival, Vimeo Staff Pick, and Beloit International Film Festival.
 He’s also co-producer of the indie feature “5 Doctors” starring Matt Porter, Max Azulay, Bobby Moynihan, Eddie Pepitone, and Jeremy Shamos, which recently debuted at the Austin Film Festival.

 “One of the cleverest young comedians in New York” –Elise Czajkowski, New York Times